NBPub/BeatLog/README.md

 <details><summary>═════════</summary>

 - JSON API
-  - new feature: **bandwidth** - returns total bandwidth from access log, currently filter data by specifying one column's value
+  - new feature: **[bandwidth](/docs/API.md#bandwidth)** - returns total bandwidth from access log.
+    - filter return by specifying FIELD and VALUE.
+String matching provided for `tech`,`URL`, and `referrer`
+	- optional filter by date with start/stop inputs. only supporting UNIX format for now
+	- see documentation (linked above) for more details, ***in progress***
-  - named only previous feature **summary**. each "feature" on separate URLs.
+  - named only previous feature **[summary](/docs/API.md#data-summary)**. each "feature" on separate URLs.
   - separated code into two files.
 Additional features can be added to existing blueprint.
     - *future development:* can copy blueprint and establish `API v2` to maintain existing features through unstable releases
+- Docker Image Workflows
+  - no longer building "latest" image automatically with each commit for `armhf` AKA `arm32v7` architectures, can build on request
+  - will continue building "stable" images with each release
 - Bugfixes to make a more "stable" release.
 Various aesthetic / navigation improvements
-  - .
+  - API bugfixes
+  - Updated [Bootstrap](https://getbootstrap.com/docs/) from to 5.3 from 5.2
   - .

 </details>